A Law of Data Separation in Deep Learning: Insights from the Law

-\paragraph{Interpretation.} The equi-separation law offers a new perspective for interpreting deep learning predictions, especially in high-stakes decision makings.
+The equi-separation law offers a new perspective for interpreting deep learning predictions, especially in high-stakes decision makings.
 An important ingredient in interpretation is to pinpoint the basic operational modules in neural networks and subsequently to reflect that ``all modules are created equal.''
-For feedforward and convolutional neural networks, each layer is a module as it reduces the separation fuzziness by an equal multiplicative factor (for more details, see Figure~\ref{fig:pretraining} in the Appendix).
-Interestingly, even when the law no longer manifests in residual neural networks, Figure~\ref{fig:resnet} shows that it can be reactivated if a block rather than a layer is identified as a module.
+For feedforward and convolutional neural networks, each layer is a module as it reduces the separation fuzziness by an equal multiplicative factor (for more details, see Fig.~S11 in SI Appendix).
+Interestingly, even when the law no longer manifests in residual neural networks, Fig.~\ref{fig:resnet_arc} shows that it can be restored by identifying a block rather than a layer as a module.
 This figure also suggests that blocks containing more layers are more capable of reducing the separation fuzziness.
+Likewise, Fig.~\ref{fig:DenseNet} shows that the law of equi-separation holds in densely connected convolutional networks by identifying a block as a module.
 For comparison, when the perspective of data separation is not considered~\cite{JMLR:v23:20-069}, the correct module cannot be identified.
+For completeness, it should be noted that the law becomes less clear for deeper residual neural networks\footnote{See the architecture in \url{https://github.com/kuangliu/pytorch-cifar/tree/master/models}.}, as shown in Fig.~\ref{fig:ResNet18}.

 Because each module makes equal but small contributions, a few neurons in a single layer are unlikely to explain how a deep learning model makes a particular prediction.
 It is therefore crucial to take all layers collectively for interpretation~\cite{su2021neurashed}.
-This view, however, challenges the layer-wise approaches to deep learning interpretation~\cite{zeiler2014visualizing,tenney2019bert}.
-Owing to the preciseness of the law of equi-separation, the perspective of data separation may offer formal insights into leveraging all layers for interpretation.
+This view, however, challenges the widely used layer-wise approaches to deep learning interpretation~\cite{zeiler2014visualizing,tenney2019bert}.